Auto Repair Shop Accounting: 10 Tips to Stop Hidden Profit Leaks

 Set the Report period to Last month.

-Click the function Compare to open the side panel.
+Click the Compare to open the side panel

 Click Run report.

-Then repeat with Report period = This fiscal year to last month.
+Then repeat with Report period = This fiscal year to last month to see your year-to-date progress.

-Once you’ve done this, your report will include a % of Income column next to each line so you can see how every expense and income category relates to total revenue.
-This is what you’ll need to calculate the six metrics below.
+Now your report will include a % of Income column next to each line item so you can see how every income and expense category relates to total revenue.
+We’ll use these reports to measure the six key metrics below.

 As a shop, we sell two primary things: parts and labor.
 To ensure we’re meeting our target gross profit, we measure each one independently.
 That helps confirm that pricing, product mix, and efficiency are all working together.